 Following our audit procedures, we concluded that an adjustment of £1.4m was required to the OML 113 license liabilities.
-Following these adjustments, we have no concerns over the material accuracy of liabilities relating to OML 113 license operations recognised in the financial statements.
+Following these adjustments, we have no concerns over the material accuracy of liabilities

 Other information

 The directors are responsible for the other information.
 The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.